+Lack of ghost eigenvalues with sRR.
+A feature worth emphasizing in the previous experiments is that the sRR avoids computing ghost eigenvalues, which are repeated estimates of a single eigenvalue [18, Ch.
+7].
 When the Lanczos method is used to reduce the matrix to (partial) tridiagonal form, it is critical that the Lanczos basis remain almost perfectly orthogonal.
-Loss of orthogonality of the basis leads to ghost eigenvalues, which are repeated estimates of a single eigenvalue [15, Ch.
-7].
-(Selective) orthogonalization is a traditional remedy [42, 43], but it can be costly.
+Loss of orthogonality of the basis leads to ghost eigenvalues.
+(Selective) orthogonalization is a traditional remedy [55, 56], but it can be costly.
 In our experience, sRR rarely produces ghost eigenvalues because it does not need the basis to reduce the matrix to tridiagonal form.
+Figure 11 illustrates this point.